UntitledModGame/umg-mods/lootplot.s0.content/_planning/EARLY_2025_TODOLIST.md

 IDEA-2:
 In the weak-shop, when we randomly generate items, we should give some items a mana-cost, and reduce the items price by 2/3 (or something like that)

+## Change or rework treasure-sack items:
+They are kinda... bad??
+Idk.
+They feel very un-interactive...